Standards and repairs

 Your landlord is required under law to maintain the exterior and interior of a property and to carry out any necessary repairs in a timely fashion ensuring the property meets certain basic minimum standards.

-There is no legal guidelines as to what should be provided as part of a tenancy but you should be given an inventory of all items provided at the start of your tenancy.
+There are no legal guidelines as to what should be provided as part of a tenancy but you should be given an inventory of all items provided at the start of your tenancy.
 These items should be in good working order and fit for purpose.